BLOG

 What are your company's superpowers?

-Your product doesn't have to do something completely original, but you do need to have something that differentiates your offering.
+Your product doesn't have to do something completely original, but you do need to have something that sets your offering apart.
 What makes you awesome?
-In such a competitive landscape, what's really going to swing people's buying decisions in your favour?
+In such a competitive landscape, what's really going to swing people's purchasing decisions in your favour?

 Finding product-market fit is tough.
 You need to test, iterate and then repeat the process.